 Look Beyond Your Pain – Remind yourself that someone who has done you wrong may still have some redeeming qualities, even you might have done something hurtful to someone in the past and you are more than your misdeeds.

 Speak No Evil – When thinking of your offender, avoid using derogatory language towards him.
 The only thing that accomplishes is keeping a grudge and instilling toxins into your body.
-An old and wise adage that I often hear at meetings is “holding unto resentments is like drinking a potion and hoping someone else will die.”
+An old and wise adage that I often hear at meetings is “holding unto resentments is like drinking poison and hoping someone else dies.”